A look at the beautiful green spaces we have here in Chesterfield and their stories.

 The programme for the last Chesterfield Races in 1924.
 The acquisition of the land by the Council for housing and the park was hotly debated with many wishing to keep the racecourse.
 The argument included the fact that the racecourse was only used for two days a year while the park was provided for 365 days.

 The finishing straight of the racecourse ran along Stand Road and it is possible that the park was the location of the horses’ paddock for the horses.

 Friends of Stand Road were formed in 2002 at a time when the park was neglected and under used.
 After community consultation, a plan was developed for the future and funding secured for projects to improve the park.
-These have included a new entrance, skate park, play equipment and a café run by volunteers.
+These have included a new entrance, skate park and play equipment.

 The annual fireworks display is just one of the popular events held at the park.
 Over 20,000 people attended in 2017.